 Verdict – No significant changes in 2019, and we’re unlikely to see much movement in 2020 either, as the ’ugh’ factor remains in place.

 Prediction 6 – An unsettled economy will impact FinTech funding

-Final year numbers are not yet available, however looking at H1 numbers there was a significant drop in overall FinTech funding.
+Final year numbers are not yet available, however, looking at H1 numbers there was a significant drop in overall FinTech funding.
 However, if you discount 2018’s Ant Financial mega round ($14bn), then the numbers start to tell a different story.
 In the US and UK, FinTech funding continues to increase, with strong gains also in Germany, Sweden and France.
 One important factor is the noticeable shift in funding away from Seed and Series A companies towards larger, later-stage rounds.
 We believe this is likely to lead to more consolidation in 2020.

 Verdict – Hard to say.
-FinTech funding may well have been impacted by wider economic uncertainty, but it was also impacted by the maturity of the organisations within the sector and broader investing trends in VC and PE.
+FinTech funding may well have been impacted by wider economic uncertainty, but it was also impacted by the maturity of the organizations within the sector and broader investing trends in VC and PE.